 Nearly 95% of customers read reviews before making a purchase, 84% of them trust online reviews as much as personal recommendations.
 These numbers represent a social proof in action: it establishes a strong value proposition of the product through the demonstration of its popularity and success among consumers.

 Social proof is based on a few psychological principles, including the implicit egotism tendency and self-determination theory.

 According to the implicit egotism tendency, people get attracted to everything that mirrors themselves.
 For instance, when customers read reviews, they may find a problem that bothers them too, which becomes a trigger to purchase a product or service.

-Self-determination theory, in its turn, tells us that a human is a social animal whose feeling of connection with other human beings is a basic psychological need.
+Self-determination theory, in turn, tells us that humans are social animals whose feeling of connection with other human beings is a basic psychological need.
 In short, people may unconsciously think, “I want to have what they are having,” while reading reviews of a product.

 Now, let’s step away from psychological factors and see what else is important to know about customer reviews.

 More reviews equal higher company rating, thus, more potential customers.
 Online reviews make up 15% of Google local search ranking factors based on aspects like review quantity, velocity, quality, diversity, and others.
 It means that the more quality reviews your company gets, the higher are your chances to appear on the first page of Google search results, which is very important, provided 95% of people never go to page 2.